QUESTION: Re: MILL-SCALE REMOVAL & DROSS/SLAG REMOVAL…

 Media Blasting will lead you to the poor-house.
 It takes too long (waaaaay too long) and it leaves a matte finish, which then has to be brightened up, so you’ve gained nothing.
 Disclaimer: The FLEX® Burnisher is not a good option for removing mill-scale.
 It’s better than a flap-disc or an AVOS® Disc, but the abrasive will “load-up” with the mill-scale, which is just a bunch of oxides & scale that’s actually harder than the carbon steel beneath it.

 Have you ever puked?
 You know that burning sensation in your throat, mouth & nasal passages?
-It’s muriatic acid.
-Technically, it’s hydrochloric acid, which is the same thing as muriatic acid.
-Hydrochloric Acid is the main component of a human’s stomach.
+It’s Muriatic Acid.
+Technically, it’s Hydrochloric Acid, (HCl), which is the same thing as muriatic acid.
+The Muriatic Acid you buy at the hardware store is usually diluted to 31%.
+Hydrochloric Acid is the main acid in our stomachs.
 It’s not that dangerous if handled respectfully.
-There’s a LOT Worse Acids out there, and muriatic acid is a necessary evil when dealing with heavy rust on older steel or Mill-Scale on new HR Steel.
-Once you’ve mixed it 1:1 with water, there is no appreciable odor, (I can’t smell it at all at that ratio).
+There’s a LOT Worse Acids out there, and Muriatic Acid is a necessary evil when dealing with heavy rust on older steel or Mill-Scale on new HR Steel.
+Once you’ve mixed it 1:1 or 1:2 (see below), with water, there is no appreciable odor, (I can’t smell it at all at either mix ratio).

 At some point, maybe now…you’re realizing that the old saying, “Time is Money” is really true, and you will try muriatic acid and wonder why you waited so long.
 Don’t buy the unscented variety of muriatic acid.
 Too expensive & too weak.